nodemcu/nodemcu-firmware/nodemcu_api_en.md

 create a server.

 ####Syntax
-net.createServer(type, secure)
+net.createServer(type, timeout)

 ####Parameters
 type: net.TCP or net.UDP<br />
-secure: true or false, true for safe link, false for ordinary link
+timeout: for a TCP server, timeout is 1~28800 seconds, for a inactive client to disconnected.

 ####Returns
 net.server sub module